Benefits of Becoming Sober – Sober Benefit

 The cost of purchasing alcohol can leave a hefty proverbial hole in our pockets, especially if it is being bought daily, another sober benefit.

-An individual’s tolerance to alcohol increases rapidly if they are grappling in active addiction, this means they would need to purchase more alcohol which would result in a larger pay-out.
+An individual’s tolerance to alcohol increases rapidly if they are grappling with active addiction, this means they would need to purchase more alcohol which would result in a larger pay-out.
 During the recent COVID-19 lockdown, accessibility to alcohol became scarce, however, this did not mean alcohol was not being sold on the black market.
 It appeared that individuals in active addiction were able to still access alcohol despite the exorbitant prices that it was being sold for.
 The financial burden of purchasing the alcohol became far more severe than when alcohol was easily available, prior to the lockdown.

 Family Distrust due to Financial Distress